3D-Consistent Multi-View Editing by Correspondence Guidance: Introduction

-We present a method to directly guide the diffusion process of image editing methods so that the edited images are multi-view consistent, as shown in Fig. \ref{fig:intro_fig}.
-Our assumption is that if we match points between two unedited images, then these points should be edited in a similar way.
-We introduce a simple consistency loss to measure multi-view consistency based on this assumption.
-During the image generation, we enforce this by using training-free guidance which modifies the diffusion sampling process so that it is guided towards samples where our consistency loss has a low value.
+We present a method to directly guide the denoising process of diffusion and flow-matching image editing methods so that the edited images are multi-view consistent, as shown in Fig. \ref{fig:intro_fig}.
+Our key idea is that corresponding points across images should look similar after editing.
+Based on this idea, we introduce a simple guidance loss that measures multi-view consistency.
+One way to approach this is by matching points between \textit{unedited} images and forcing these points to be edited in a similar way.
+This approach does not allow for larger geometry changes.
+While the primary focus of our work is on \textit{near-rigid} edits, we also find that using the same loss with matches between \textit{edited} images improves multi-view consistency in \textit{non-rigid} edits, i.e. edits with larger geometry changes.
+During image generation, we enforce the consistency by using training-free guidance which modifies the denoising process so that it is guided towards samples where our consistency loss has a low value.

 As an application of our multi-view consistent image editing, we show how to edit 3D Gaussian splat models.
-We simply resume the Gaussian splat training using the edited images using the standard Gaussian splat training process \cite{kerbl20233d}.
-We show that the edited images are sufficiently multi-view consistent to get an edited Gaussian splat model with sharp and realistic details.
-Our method also enables consistent editing of sparse views, and we show that it works with two different image editing methods.
+We simply resume training based on the edited images which are now sufficiently multi-view consistent to get a Gaussian splat model with sharp and realistic details.
+Our method also enables consistent editing of sparse views, and it works with different image editing methods.

-In summary our main contributions are: \begin{itemize} \item We introduce a training-free method to guide diffusion models to generate multi-view consistent images based on the assumption that matching points in the unedited images should be edited in a similar way. \item We show that the generated images can be used to directly refine a Gaussian splat model and accurately reconstruct fine details. \item We experimentally compare our method to recent work and show that we can improve the multi-view consistency of the generated images prior to the Gaussian splat refinement, and we obtain edited Gaussian splat models that are as faithful to the given text-prompts with clear details.
-This is shown by extensive video comparisons against the baseline methods included on the project page. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We introduce a flexible training-free method able to guide widely varying image editing models to generate multi-view consistent images. \item Our method is based on the key idea that corresponding points should look similar in the edited images.
+This is enforced by optimizing the proposed consistency loss on corresponding points across views. \item We show that the generated images can be used to refine a Gaussian splat model directly and accurately reconstruct fine details. \item We compare our method to recent work and show improved multi-view consistency of the generated images prior to Gaussian splat refinement, and we obtain edited Gaussian splat models faithful to the given text prompts with clear details, demonstrated through extensive video comparisons. \end{itemize}